 What we like: Three sleeping bags in one.

-For a fun take on warmth regulation and year-round comfort, The North Face One Bag features a unique layering system that allows you to swap between three different temperature ratings.
-During summer months or warm nights, you can use the basic synthetic-insulated bag with its 40-degree limit.
-Then, as the temperature drops, zip on the 800-fill goose down midlayer (rated to 20°F) or add the third section on top for winter camping (5°F rating).
-At less than 4 pounds with all layers connected, the One Bag is streamlined, lightweight, and reasonably packable.
-The rest of the design is equally premium, including a water-resistant YKK main zipper, roomier-than-average hood, and fleece-lined compression sack that can pull double duty as a pillow.
+For a fun take on warmth regulation, The North Face Cozy One Bag features a unique layering system that allows you to swap between three different temperature ratings.
+During summer months or warm nights, simply crawl inside the thinnest bag with its 50-degree limit.
+Then, as the temperature drops, zip on the loftier midlayer (rated to 30 degrees Fahrenheit) or add the third section on top for shoulder-season camping (down to 15 degrees F).
+All three bags are insulated with The North Face’s down-mimicking ThermoBall Eco insulation, which does a nice impression of down’s lofty warmth, and we love that the exterior is soft to the touch and avoids the slippery feel common among traditional nylon shells.

 Coleman Kompact 20 camping sleeping bagShape: Rectangular